paradoxmr24/libraries/DataSource/DataSource_dev.md

 #### find(filters)

-The `find` method performs a find operation on the MongoDB collection using the specified mongo filters and query parameters.
+The `find` method performs a find operation on the MongoDB collection using the specified mongo filters and query configurations.

 ```javascript
 async find(filters) {